Bandwidth/cluecon-demo/README.md

 # cluecon-demo

-## Installation
+## Project Setup

 ### User requirements
-* You must have a Bandwidth account (https://app.bandwidth.com/)
+* You must have a Bandwidth account (https://app.bandwidth.com/).
-* You must have a Google Cloud account (???)
+* You must have a Google Cloud account (???).
-* You must have a Ngrok account (https://ngrok.com/)
+* You must have a Ngrok account (https://ngrok.com/).

 ### System requirements
 * Python version = 3.7.0
 * Ngrok
 * git

-Instructions for downloading Python 3.7.0 can be found here https://www.python.org/downloads/
+Instructions for downloading Python 3.7.0 can be found here https://www.python.org/downloads/.

-Instructions for downloading Ngrok can be found here https://ngrok.com/download
+Instructions for downloading Ngrok can be found here https://ngrok.com/download.

-Git can be downloaded by running the following command
+Git can be downloaded by running the following command on your terminal:
 ```
 sudo apt-get install git
 ```